 - coal16%15.3 quads

 The mix of U.S. energy consumption and production has changed over time

 Fossil fuels have dominated the U.S. energy mix for more than 100 years, but the mix has changed over time.

-Coal production peaked in 2008, trended down through 2016, and increased about 6% in 2017.
-Coal production in 2017 was about equal to production in 1979.
-The main reason for the general decline in U.S. coal production in recent years is the decrease in U.S. coal consumption for electricity generation.
+Coal production has trended down since its peak of 24.0 quads in 1998.
+A major reason for the general decline in U.S. coal production in recent years is the decrease in U.S. coal consumption for electricity generation.

 Crude oil production generally decreased each year between 1970 and 2008.
-In 2009, the trend reversed and production began to rise.
-Production in 2015 and in 2017 was the second and third highest on record, respectively.
+In 2009, the trend reversed and production began to rise, and in 2018, U.S. crude oil production was 22.8 quads, the highest on record.
 More cost-effective drilling and production technologies helped to boost production, especially in Texas and North Dakota.

 Natural gas plant liquids (NGPL) are hydrocarbon gas liquids (HGL) that are extracted from natural gas before the natural gas is put into pipelines for transmission to consumers.
-NGPL production has increased alongside increases in natural gas production and reached a record high in 2017.
-U.S. consumption and exports of HGL have both increased in recent years.
+NGPL production has increased alongside increases in natural gas production and reached a record high of 5.8 quads in 2018.
+U.S. HGL consumption and exports to other countries have both increased in recent years.